About

 To invite in a new stream of consciousness.

 Our Values, what we value and that which is most valuable to us are all beautifully and intricately interlaced.
 Threaded together to help us form our relationships.
 I cannot tell anyone else what they should value and stand for.
 We have to feel the value of our full worth for our Self.
-And when we do, we find we shift our stance to draw on new perspectives for how we leave our footprint.
+And when we do, we find we shift our stance and create perspectives for how we leave our footprint.

 Feel free to read on as I share what I value and what is most valuable to the meaning of my existence.

-We were born to feel our way and as long as we are moving like a flowing river, we will always see life as a perfect image of our Self.
+We were born to feel our way and as long as we are moving like a flowing river, we will always see life reflecting its beauty, love and generosity back at us, always giving, always with us, wherever we go.